-Alcoholics Anonymous is an international fellowship of men and women who have had a drinking problem.
+We are a Fellowship of men and women who have lost the ability to control our drinking and have found ourselves in various kinds of trouble as a result of drinking.
+We attempt — most of us successfully — to create a satisfying way of life without alcohol.
+For this we find we need the help and support of other alcoholics in A.A..
 It is nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.
 There are no age or education requirements.
 Membership is open to anyone who wants to do something about his or her drinking problem.

 Singleness of Purpose and Problems Other Than Alcohol